OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 Optional flags can be used to modify the database search or the output fields, see SPECIFICATIONS_FOR_EVENTS_ and SHOW-EVENT-FORMAT-OPTIONS_.
+Default period of start of events is 00:00:00 of the previous day.
 For example::

   sacctmgr show event where nodes=XXX All_Time